NOAA-EMC/UPP/docs/InputsOutputs.rst

     xmllint --noout --schema EMC_POST_CTRL_Schema.xsd postcntrl.xml
     xmllint --noout --schema EMC_POST_Avblflds_Schema.xsd post_avblflds.xml

 Once the xmls are validated, the user will need to generate the flat file.
-The makefile will call the perl program :bolditalic:`parm/POSTXMLPreprocessor.pl` to regenerate any post flat files :bolditalic:`postxconfig-NT.txt` where modifications were made since it was last run.
+The below command will run the perl program :bolditalic:`parm/POSTXMLPreprocessor.pl` to generate the post flat file.
 Generate the flat
 file:

 .. code-block:: console

-    make
+    /usr/bin/perl POSTXMLPreprocessor.pl your_user_defined_xml post_avblflds.xml your_user_defined_flat

+where *your_user_defined_xml* is your modified xml and *your_user_defined_flat* is the output text file.

 ============
 Output Files